-For more information about the hsci command, see "hsci - Manage HSCI interfaces" on page 626.
+For more information about the hsci command, see "hsci - Manage HSCI interfaces" on page 652.

 3. Assign an IP address to the new HSCI interface, for example, with the ip command.

-Issue a command of the form:
+'''

 ip addr add <IP_address> dev <interface>

+'''

 For example, assuming that the new HSCI interface is called hscib112: